dudung/bekade/README.md

-# bekade
+# bkd
-It is the bkd for every semester
+Semestral archive for the three codes for living at university